daniel-marcus/neuralnetvis/README.md

 - [An Interactive Node-Link Visualization of Convolutional Neural Networks](https://adamharley.com/nn_vis/) by Adam W. Harley
 - TensorFlow's [Neural Network Playground](https://playground.tensorflow.org/)
 - Google's [Teachable Machine](https://teachablemachine.withgoogle.com)
-- The settings UI was inspired by [Leva](https://github.com/pmndrs/leva)
 - The logo and the lesson headings use a modified version of the _BlurVision ASCII_ font by Aiden Neuding using patorjk's [figlet.js](https://github.com/patorjk/figlet.js) for ASCII Art

 ```